infochimps-labs/wukong/README.md

 end
 ```

-The DSL Wukong provides for combining processors is designed to
-similar to the processing of developing them on the command line.
-You
+The `|` operator connects the output of one processor (what it
+`yield`s) with the input of another (its `process` method).
+In this
+example, every record emitted by `tokenizer` will be subsequently
+processed by `regexp`.

-can run this dataflow directly
+You can run this dataflow directly (mimicing what we did above with
+single processors chained together on the command-line):

 ```
 $ cat novel.txt | wu-local find_t_words.rb